payatu/vuln-nodejs-app/solutions/solutions.md

 </html>
 ```

-2. Open the HTML file in victim browser and you will see a popup saying password is closed
+1. Open the HTML file in victim browser and you will see a popup "Password update Successfull!".

 ### Vulnerable Code